Raghid96/Facial-emotion-classification/README.md

 # Facial-emotion-classification

-This program is done for facial emotion extraction.
+This program is done for facial emotion classification.
 It has three parts:

 - Feature_extraction.m is a matlab script extracting features from facial landmarks
 - Label_extraction.m is a matlab script extracting the labels of the features